Transforming Tomorrow

 As the world faces mounting challenges, from natural disasters to rising populations, many feel that the systems we build will need to evolve fast as we work towards more resilient cities and thriving communities.

 Transforming Tomorrow explores the future of infrastructure.
-Meet those who are hoping to redefine what it means to build for both people and planet, examining how our world could be reshaped through more sustainable infrastructures.
+Meet those who are hoping to redefine what it means to build for both people and planet, examining how our world could be reshaped through more sustainable infrastructure.

-The Human Side of Infrastructure
+Evolution of Infrastructure

 The Data Centre on the Edge of the Arctic Circle

 High above the Arctic Circle, nestled between two mountain ranges, the small Norwegian community of Glomfjord is hoping to demonstrate how the future of artificial intelligence (AI) could be both innovative and more sustainable.
-By harnessing 100% renewable hydroelectric energy and cooling technologies, this newly-built data centre is showcasing how new designs and and more sustainable power can reduce the environmental impact of AI while building lasting value for the communities that they serve.
+By harnessing 100% renewable hydroelectric energy and cooling technologies, this data centre is showcasing how new designs and more sustainable power can reduce the environmental impact of AI while building lasting value for the communities that they serve.

-This Transforming Tomorrow episode is presented by IPFA in collaboration with NScale and produced for them by BBC Storyworks Commercial Productions.
+This Transforming Tomorrow episode is presented by IPFA in collaboration with Nscale and produced for them by BBC Storyworks Commercial Productions.

 The Tunnel Beneath the Thames